Phase transitions and polarization switching in quasi-one-dimensional organic ferroelectrics of phenyltetrazole family: MPHTZ

 approximations of the spontaneous order parameter at temperatures close to the phase transition and to saturation are obtained for the case of the antiferroelectric MPHTZ, as in the previous Section for APHTZ.

-The fitting procedure for MPHTZ is less arbitrary than for APHTZ.
+The fitting procedure for MPHTZ is similar to that for APHTZ.
 The parameters $\mu_a=5\cdot10^{-29}$~C m and $J_{12}/k_{\rm B}=-41.6$~K are chosen to obtain the best fit to the experimental dependence \cite{Horiuchi:2023} of polarization $P_a$ on the field $E_a$ at 300~K, in particular, to the values of the switching field and polarization above the switching.
-The parameter $J_{11}/k_{\rm B}=1600$~K is then chosen to set $T_{\rm N}$ above the experimentally proven \cite{Horiuchi:2023} minimal stability limit of the AFE phase, 410~K. At the adopted values of $J_{11}$ and $J_{12}$, the theoretical $T_{\rm N}$ is 421~K. As one can see, $|J_{12}|\ll J_{11}$, i.e. the coupling between the sublattices is much weaker than within them.
+The parameter $J_{11}/k_{\rm B}=1600$~K is then chosen to set $T_{\rm N}$ above the experimentally proven \cite{Horiuchi:2023} minimal stability limit of the AFE phase, 410~K. At the adopted values of $J_{11}$ and $J_{12}$, the theoretical $T_{\rm N}$ is 421~K. Again, $|J_{12}|\ll J_{11}$, i.e. the coupling between the sublattices is much weaker than within them.